SciSharp/TensorFlow.NET/README.md

 ![tensors_flowing](docs/assets/tensors_flowing.gif)

-### Why should we use TensorFlow.NET ?
+### Why should you use TensorFlow.NET ?

-`SciSharp STASK`'s mission is to create a zero learning curve on the .NET based technology stack Machine Learning tool library.
-Let's take a look at a comparison picture and you can see why TensorFlow.NET is the tool that is the most comfortable for you.
+`SciSharp STASK`'s mission is to bring popular data science technology into the .NET world and to provide .NET developers with a powerful Machine Learning tool set without reinventing the wheel.
+Scince the APIs are kept as similar as possible you can immediately adapt any existing Tensorflow code in C# with a zero learning curve.
+Take a look at a comparison picture and see how comfortably a   Tensorflow/Python script translates into a C# program with TensorFlow.NET.

 ![pythn vs csharp](docs/assets/syntax-comparision.png)

-SciSharp's philosophy allows a large number of machine learning code written in python to be quickly migrated to .NET, allowing a large number of .NET Developers to use more updated models.
+SciSharp's philosophy allows a large number of machine learning code written in Python to be quickly migrated to .NET, enabling .NET developers to use cutting edge machine learning models and access a vast number of Tensorflow resources which would not be possible without this project.

+In comparison to other projects, like for instance TensorFlowSharp which only provide Tensorflow's low-level C++ API and can only run models that were built using Python, Tensorflow.NET also implements Tensorflow's high level API where all the magic happens.
+This computation graph building layer is still under active development.
+Once it is completely implemented you can build new Machine Learning models in C#.

 ### How to use